When Can I Start Swinging Golf Clubs After Surgery?

 Killshot_24523

 I'm almost 7 weeks out from surgery.
 I go now with my boys, but I just putt and chip from close to the green.
-Nurse said probably 3 to 4 months to swing.
+The nurse said probably 3 to 4 months to swing.
 Any golfers out there?
 How long did you wait?

 AlexT

-Not sure there's a right/wrong answer to that as everyone will heal at their own pace.
-I wouldn't want to go thru a full swing and tear something internally, then you'll really be "out" for awhile.
+Not sure there's a right or wrong answer to that, as everyone will heal at their own pace.
+I wouldn't want to go through a full swing and tear something internally; then you'll really be “out” for a while.

 w30bob